1. Start

 • Which actors have particularly great potential to be drivers in changing practices?

-• What conditions, practices, cooperation and policy measures are needed to scale up re-use and how can these be designed?
+• What practices, conditions, cooperation and policy measures are needed to scale up reuse and how can these be designed?

 Project facts